 610 Huntington Avenue, located behind Baker Hall, is just a short walk from Wentworth's administrative and academic buildings.
 610 Huntington Avenue, commonly called ‘Six Ten,’ is a suite-style residence hall that houses upper class and transfer students.
 Opened in the Fall of 2001, 610 Huntington Avenue consists of four and six resident suites.
 Outside doors and suite doors are secured by an electronic access system 24 hours a day.
 610 Huntington Avenue is the largest upperclass residential community at Wentworth, offering a comfortable home for 475 students.

 Bedrooms in 610 Huntington Avenue are furnished with demountable bunk beds.
 Beds will only be debunked if the student provides a doctor's note with a relevant reason.
 Bedrooms are further outfitted with a desk, a desk chair, and a large wardrobe with shelving and hanging space for each student.
-Internet/network connections are provided for every student, and each room is equipped with cable provided by Comcast and factored into the cost of living at WIT.
+Internet/network connections are provided for every student, and each room is equipped with cable.
 The furniture provided by Wentworth may not be removed from the rooms, and students are expected to leave the rooms in their original condition when they move out or they will be subject to pay damages.

 610 Huntington Avenue offers the following amenities:

 - Game room and pool tables - Basement level